cloudant-labs/slate/docs2017/src/api/authorization.md

 the next test is to decide whether you are permitted to perform certain tasks.
 This is called authorization.
 {:shortdesc}

+When you authenticate with the {{site.data.keyword.cloudant}} system, it 'knows' who you are.
+The next question is: what tasks are you permitted to perform?

+One way of answering that question is to have a complete list of all the possible tasks that you are allowed to perform, for each aspect of a {{site.data.keyword.cloudant_short_notm}} system such as a database or a document.
+Although simple,
+this approach would require many, lengthy lists.
+Keeping those lists correct and complete would be impractical.

+A better approach uses the idea of 'roles'.
+The various tasks can be grouped into collections that are typical of some generic roles.

+For example,
+the task of creating or deleting a database is characteristic of an administrative role.
+Similarly,
+the task or creating or updating a document is characteristic of someone with a 'writing' role.

 ## Roles